Fuchsia integration tests

 See the Testing with Docker chapter for more details on how to run and debug jobs with Docker.

-Note that a Fuchsia checkout is large – as of this writing, a checkout and build takes 46G of space – and as you might imagine, it takes awhile to complete.
+Note that a Fuchsia checkout is large – as of this writing, a checkout and build takes 46G of space – and as you might imagine, it takes a while to complete.

 Modifying the Fuchsia checkout